Denislei/NodeJs-Sample/README.md

 2. The storage is file based, loaded into memory and persistenced automatically, with small footprint
 3. To startup the server, go to the directory /src, and run startup.bat
-4. Initially, need to reset the rooms and capacity, in the db file, /src/assets/db/config.json, as {
+4. Initially, need to reset the rooms and capacity, in the db file, /src/assets/db/config.json, such as {
         "capacity": 10
     }